cbgithub7/NFR-Classification-ANN-MLP/README.md

 ## Conclusion

 This project demonstrates the application of neural networks in text classification tasks.
 By leveraging techniques such as data preprocessing, model training, and cross-validation, it showcases a systematic approach to building and evaluating NLP models.

+##Accreditation

+The neural network implementation in this project was inspired by a design for a chatbot provided in a blog post.
+Unfortunately, the original source code is no longer accessible, and the author's name is unknown.
+We acknowledge the contribution of the original work to the development of this project.